 This is not an exhaustive or necessarily current resource, but it helps to understand brands to look out for, avoid, and the types of products to triple-check on, when it comes to medication containing food allergens.
 This really opened my eyes to the scary reality of many food allergens being present in medicines and now I ask many more questions to doctors and pharmacists about this before taking a new medication.

-My second favorite mental health app is Calm, I specifically love to use it to help me fall asleep.
+I love to use the Calm App to help me fall asleep or calm down when in a heightened state of anxiety.
 Calm also offers a free trial & has an excellent blog with science-based mindfulness and meditation articles such as, “6 Health Benefits Of Meditation“.

-This food allergy support group is specific to peanut/tree nut (pn/tn).
-Facebook (FB) food allergy groups can be really helpful to pose a food allergy question to a large audience.
+This food allergy support group is specific to peanut/tree nuts (pn/tn).
+Facebook (FB) food allergy groups can be really helpful in posing a food allergy question to a large audience.
 Through food allergy support groups like this one, I’ve learned about safe food products, travel and vacation suggestions, airline experiences, and more!
-Not to mention it’s reassuring seeing others living the same way as me in regard to my life-threatening food allergy.
+Not to mention it’s reassuring to see others living the same way as me regarding having a life-threatening food allergies.

 A helpful video for non-food allergic individuals to understand what life is like eating with a life-threatening food allergy.
 This video was created by EAT (End Allergies Together).